-The Cancer Proteomics Core (CPC) provides all DF/HCC members access to comprehensive interdisciplinary, translational, and clinically-oriented facilities for high-sensitivity, high-resolution, and high-throughput proteomics and metabolomics services, with particular emphasis on clinical sample analysis and in-depth scientific consultation for proteomics, metabolomics, lipidomics, and data analysis.
+The Cancer Proteomics Core (CPC) provides all DF/HCC members access to comprehensive interdisciplinary, translational, and clinically-oriented facilities for high-sensitivity, high-resolution, and high-throughput proteomics and metabolomics services.
+The core has a particular emphasis on clinical sample analysis and in-depth scientific consultation for proteomics, metabolomics, lipidomics, and data analysis.
 The CPC also provides access to proteomic services for basic cancer research exploring signaling pathways and other aspects of cancer biology related to the goals of DF/HCC.
 The CPC is the exclusive service provider in the Boston/Longwood Medical Area for the exciting and powerful new, state-of-the-art biomarker discovery platform, SOMAscan.

 The Core allows investigators to use the most cost-effective, state-of-the-art proteomics strategies for extracting the most relevant information for each project.
 It provides assistance in study design, experimental execution, data analysis, and systems biology, while also serving as a forum for education, scientific interactions, and cross-fertilization in proteomics and metabolomics.